 When expecting a baby, couples often say they do not care whether they have a boy or a girl so long as the baby is healthy.
 The reality is some children are born with or develop medical issues because of genetics or the environment to which they are have been exposed.
 Having a pre-placement medical assessment conducted is an excellent way for those seeking to adopt to gather information allowing them to make a truly informed decision about pursuing the adoption of a specific child.

-It is essential for prospective adoptive parents to consider a child’s current medical problems and the risks of developing problems in the future before accepting a placement.
+Prospective adoptive parents need to consider a child’s current medical problems and the risks of developing problems in the future before accepting a placement.
 Are they up for the challenge of parenting a child with these health issues?
 If not, then passing on the match is prudent so the child can receive the best care.

 History of Pre-Placement Medical Assessments